-- Note: In Salesforce Classic, when users use a quick action to create accounts, they can't view duplicate records or save the new record if it's a duplicate.
-This condition applies even if you've set Action on Create to Allow. - Block sales reps from creating duplicate leads.
+Note: In Salesforce Classic, when users create accounts using a quick action, they can't view duplicate records or save the new record if it's a duplicate.
+This condition applies even if you've set Action on Create to Allow.

+• Block sales reps from creating duplicate leads.

 In the Standard Lead Duplicate Rule, select Block instead of Allow.